Kabombom/DataStructures/README.md

 #Data Structures

-Some data structures with mostly the methods create, push, pop and print.
+Some data structu the methods create, push, pop and print.